e-pet/e-pet.github.io/_pages/about.md

 - Co-organizing a [recurring seminar series on responsible AI](http://fairmed.compute.dtu.dk/seminar.php) now!
 Accessible via Zoom, everyone welcome. :-) (Dec '21)
 - Started as a postdoc at DTU Compute with Aasa Feragen and Melanie Ganz (Sep '21)

+**Previously**, I was a postdoctoral researcher at [DTU Compute](https://www.compute.dtu.dk/english), in the section for [Visual Computing](https://www.compute.dtu.dk/english/research/Research-sections/Visual-Computing).
+Within the project [Bias and Fairness in Medicine](http://fairmed.compute.dtu.dk/), I (together with my amazing [collaborators](http://fairmed.compute.dtu.dk/team.php)) worked on [the fairness of *risk score models* in medicine](https://dl.acm.org/doi/10.1145/3593013.3594045).

-**Previously**, I worked at the [University of Lübeck](https://www.uni-luebeck.de/en/university/university.html), in the [Institute for Electrical Engineering in Medicine](https://www.ime.uni-luebeck.de/institute.html).
+**Pre-Previously**, I worked at the [University of Lübeck](https://www.uni-luebeck.de/en/university/university.html), in the [Institute for Electrical Engineering in Medicine](https://www.ime.uni-luebeck.de/institute.html).
 In a project executed together with the research unit of [Dräger Medical](https://www.draeger.com/en-us_us/Home), we worked hard to bring *surface electromyographic monitoring of respiratory effort* into clinical practice for improving mechanical ventilation.
 My research in this context spanned mathematical modeling, signal processing, parameter identification & statistical inference, all related to either surface electromyographic measurements, respiration, or both.
 See my previous [publications](publications.md) for some of the work we did.

-[^1]: I am not saying that I believe this is a good idea.
-I'm just saying: it's likely to happen, and, in fact, [already happening](https://www.science.org/doi/10.1126/science.aax2342).
-That does not mean that we, as a society, should not [actively](https://afog.berkeley.edu/programs/the-refusal-conference#overview) [decide](https://www.radicalai.org/) whether we want it to happen or [not](https://bristoluniversitypress.co.uk/resisting-ai).